 About Red Maple

 Red Maple™ specializes in developing turnkey solutions that natively expand the capabilities of Microsoft Dynamics™ AX and Dynamics 365 for Operations.
-Globally deployed by 500+ companies, Red Maple’s solutions offer Extensions and Additions to AX.
-Advanced Extensions support complex business processes for credit cards, commissions, workflow, and recurring billing (including maintenance, usage, and royalties).
-Their Horizontal Additions add new capabilities for revenue recognition, warranty management, chargeback claims management and mobile workflow.
-Red Maple also provides industry specific solutions for both retail and software distribution.
-The company’s Advanced Credit Card solution enables businesses to securely accept and process credit card payments using native integration without hidden costs.
+Globally deployed by 500+ companies, Red Maple’s solutions support complex business processes for credit cards, commissions, recurring billing, revenue recognition, and warranty management.
+The company’s Advanced Credit Cards for F&O and BC enables businesses to securely accept and process credit card payments using native integration without hidden costs.
 Using pre-integration with multiple processors and gateways, Red Maple provides an omni-channel experience with processing from native client, Retail (mPOS/ePOS) and integration with numerous e-commerce engines.